 Chiara Passerini is Urbane’s resident researcher.
 As an anthropologist, she collects and synthesizes knowledge about people – their values, relationships, and behaviors – as they apply to the urban environment.

-Currently, Chiara serves as project-lead for DC3’s Detroit City of Design Economic Development engagement in which Urbane is tasked with codifying and quantifying Detroit’s creative economy.
-Over the course of the next year, Urbane will work closely with stakeholders and community groups to develop economic development strategies that catalyze an inclusive and sustainable design industry in Detroit.
+Chiara also served as project manager of the UNESCO/Detroit Design Core – Detroit City of Design Economic Development engagement in 2018, which Urbane was tasked with codifying and quantifying Detroit’s creative economy.
+Urbane engaged over 1000 stakeholders and community groups, along with providing economic analysis on the size and composition of the Detroit Design Economy.
+Urbane authored the 10-year action plan for the Detroit City of Design, which focused on economic development strategies that catalyze an inclusive and sustainable design industry in Detroit.

-Chiara has also worked on research projects exploring the economic impact of fees, fines, and other monetary judgments on formerly incarcerated NYC residents; facilitated interactive charrettes and focus groups exploring the challenges to upward mobility for low-income residents in Ward 1 of Paterson, NJ; and helped assess the financial and operational feasibility of a bio-medical modular labs in East Baltimore.
+Ms. Passerini has worked on research projects exploring financial health and capability of vulnerable populations in the Bedford-Stuyvesant section of Brooklyn; the economic impact of fees, fines, and other monetary judgments on formerly incarcerated NYC residents; facilitated interactive charrettes and focus groups exploring the challenges to upward mobility for low-income residents in Ward 1 of Paterson, NJ; and helped assess the financial and operational feasibility of a bio-medical modular labs in East Baltimore.

 The Urbane Q&A… with Chiara Passerini